allanwhite/contentful-mc-uploader/content/in-echo/academy/30-introduction-to-fhir/learnarticle.md

 ### Summary

 Overall, FHIR has a lot going for it.
 There are gaps, but they are neither unexpected nor insurmountable.
 Stay tuned for updates as the FHIR standard evolves.

-Interlinking: <h2>Explore more topics on FHIR.
-Visit our Content Archive on the Basics of FHIR.</h2>
-<a href="http://content.catalyze.io/fhir-basics">Content Archive</a>